Skip to main content

 Retinopathy is the most noticeable adverse effect.
 At doses of 4–5 mg/kg/day, the risk of retinopathy with 10 years of therapy is < 2 per cent and increases to > 20 per cent if used > 20 years.

-HCQ and QT prolongation
+HCQ And QT Prolongation

 QT prolongation has been observed in some people who are using HCQ to prevent or treat COVID-19.